fodorbalint/PathMaker/readme0.md

 Do you see why the situation is impossible from now on?

 The question is, is there a single rule or a set of rules that will guarantee you can draw a labyrinth of any size?
 Or do the rules get infinitely complex?
 It is not a viable option to draw the path until it cannot continue, only to step back and choose a different direction at some point.
-For a 21 x 21 grid, the number of steps are 440, and for each step, if we have to choose between 3 directions, the number of operations would be immense: 3<sup>440</sup>
+For a 21&nbsp;x&nbsp;21 grid, the number of steps are 440, and for each step, if we have to choose between 3 directions, the number of operations would be immense: 3<sup>440</sup>
-In turn, if we found an algorithm that requires at most a * n<sup>b</sup> operations (where a and b are fixed numbers), the problem is solved.
+In turn, if we found an algorithm that requires at most a&nbsp;*&nbsp;n<sup>b</sup> operations (where a and b are fixed numbers), the problem is solved.

 What I have found is not a simple formula but a collection of cases we have to examine at each step.
 Where it gets complicated, we might discover an universal system that simplify things.
 Instead of simply presenting the solution, this study takes you along its chronological development, but where it is necessary, I go ahead in time or summarize what we have learned to give you a better overview.